Cuddle up on the sofa, layer on your bed or drape gently over a chair, there are infinite ways to style a throw - so here's 5!

 A throw can refresh or update your space in an instant.
 If there’s a new interior trend that you’re loving, but you’re not sure how to incorporate it – a throw is a quick, easy and affordable way to inject colour, texture or pattern into your space without a big overhaul.

 Fold it neat and drape over the back of your chair to create the illusion of a contrast chair back.
 Too tidy?
-Throw one over the arm of the chair and let it fall on to the floor – not a styling technique for all the time, but it does look great in photos.
+Throw one over the arm of your armchair and let it fall on to the floor – it's not for everyone, but it does look great in photos.
 For something more practical, grab the middle of your throw and place it on the top of your chair.
 It’ll cascade on to the front and down the back of your chair, making it aesthetically pleasing from all angles.

 Of course your sofa needs a throw.
 Perfect for adding texture, colour and interest, your sofa looks practically naked without one.
 They also come in handy for movie nights and Netflix marathons.